7 on a 15 amp circuit and 9 on a 20 amp circuit.

 GFCI receptacles are designed to trip at around 5 milliamps (0.005 amps) of current leakage to ground.
 When the GFCI detects this level of imbalance, it quickly shuts off the power to prevent electric shock.

-You can have multiple GFCI outlets on one circuit; it is common to have them daisy-chained in a series.
-However, it is recommended to consult with a licensed electrician to ensure proper wiring and compliance with local electrical codes.
+Typically, you can install multiple GFCI outlets on one circuit, but it is recommended to consult with a licensed electrician to ensure proper installation and safety.

 Since GFCI's are more expensive, you wouldn't want to use them in any place where they are not required.
 In many old homes, GFCI's are sometimes used for outlets in bedrooms and living rooms where proper grounding is necessary (for computers, TV's, other electronics), but not available because of the age of the wiring.
 You would also want to avoid cramming a GFCI into a box that is too small to accommodate the bulkier GFCI outlet.
 You should first replace the box to a larger one.